BloomTech-Labs/scribble-stadium-fe/README.md

 Scribble Stadium is a paid service; parents are required to create the account for their children and pay a monthly subscription fee in order for their children to compete.
 This brings the platform into compliance with COPPA and ensures a long future for the project.

+Parent (Profiles with role: "parent")
+- Which parent is logged in?
+- What children are associated with them?

+Children
+- What child is currently playing?
+- Do they have any active submissions?
+If yes, bring in submission.

+Admin (Profiles with role: "admin")
+- Which admin is logged in?